-As Shareholders are unable to attend this year's AGM due to COVID-19 restrictions, we recognise that they will not have the opportunity to ask questions at the Meeting.
-Therefore, if Shareholders have questions for the Board in relation to the matters to be discussed at the AGM, please submit them by email to shareholders@ccep.com by 5.15pm on 24 May 2021 (or, in the event of any adjournment, at least 48 hours before the time of the adjourned meeting).
+If Shareholders are unable to attend this year's AGM, we recognise that they will not have the opportunity to ask questions at the Meeting.
+Therefore, if Shareholders have questions for the Board in relation to the matters to be discussed at the AGM, please submit them by email to shareholders@ccep.com by 12.00pm on 25 May 2022 (or, in the event of any adjournment, at least 48 hours before the time of the adjourned meeting).